 Make sure to grease the cake pan using shortening or butter that is UNSALTED.
 Salted butter will make the cake stick.
-Try returning the cake to the oven for 3-4 minutes until the pan is hot.
+Try returning the cake to the oven for 3 to 4 minutes until the pan is hot.
 Then place the hot pan on top of a wet kitchen towel for about a minute.
 Or you can spin the cake pan on a stove burner for a few seconds to heat the bottom.
-Next time, use cooking spray that contains flour; almost nothing will stick to that.
-Also see Cake Science, my explanation of how the ingredients in cakes work together.
+Next time, use a cooking spray that contains flour; almost nothing will stick to that.

 - Read the recipe before you begin cooking.

 - Make sure you have all the ingredients on hand.
-Or see Equivalents and Substitutions.
+Or see learn about equivalents and substitutions.

 - Get in the habit of setting a timer five minutes less than the recipe suggests.
 And carry the timer with you if you leave the kitchen!

-- Read How to Read a Recipe to learn how to read a 'cooking' recipe and a 'baking' recipe.
+- Learn how to read a 'cooking' recipe and a 'baking' recipe.

 - Never measure any ingredient over the mixing bowl or saucepan.